Rules and policies

 With Network Address Translation (NAT), you can change the IP addresses and ports of traffic flowing between networks, generally between a trusted and an untrusted network.

 Source NAT and destination NAT rules enable traffic to flow between private and public networks by translating non-routable, private IP addresses to routable, public IP addresses.
 Loopback policies enable traffic to flow between internal networks with unique subnets.

 SSL/TLS inspection rules

 With SSL/TLS inspection rules, you can intercept and decrypt SSL and TLS connections over TCP, enabling Sophos Firewall to enforce secure connections between clients and web servers.
 SSL/TLS inspection also prevents malware transmission through encrypted connections.

-Based on the traffic and risk level, you can enforce policy-driven connections and decryption for inbound and outbound SSL/TLS traffic.
+Based on the traffic and risk level, you can enforce policy-driven connections and decryption for SSL/TLS traffic.